-Description: Grasshoppers are one of the most destructive insect pest of home gardens, field crops and rangeland.
-They are voracious feeders, consuming approximately one-half of their body weight per day.
+Description: Grasshoppers are voracious feeders, consuming approximately one-half of their body weight per day.
 Both adults and nymphs cause damage by chewing on the leaves and stems of plants, and if infestations are severe, may defoliate entire fields.
 It is estimated that grasshoppers consume up to 25 percent of the available forage in the western United States annually.

 Adults (1-2 inch long) are brown to reddish yellow or green in color with prominent jaws, fully developed wings, and short antennae.
 They have enlarged hind legs and can jump great distances.
 Immature stages, or nymphs, are similar in appearance to adults, but are smaller and have wing buds instead of wings.